bunnybones1/git-pioneer/README.md

 # git-pioneer
-An experimental tool to visualize git.
-Built with threejs and NW.js.
+An experimental tool to visualize git, but let's be honest, mostly to play around with portals.
+Built with threejs.
-Currently only developed on OSX so windows development will require extra unknown work.
+Currently developed mostly on OSX, but windows 10 development seems to work well.

 ## Setup
 `npm i`